keycloakify/oidc-spa/README.md

   <a href="https://docs.oidc-spa.dev">Documentation</a>
 </p>

 An OIDC client designed for Single Page Applications, typically [Vite](https://vitejs.dev/) projects.
-This is a lib that you would use, for example to enable authentication in your app with a Keycloak server.
+This is a lib that you would use, for example, to integrate your app with Keycloak.
 oidc-spa aims at being **very easy to setup and use** even if you are not familiar with the OIDC protocol.

 ## Comparison with Existing Libraries